jasonvriends/azure-quickstart/6-bonus/lifx/README.md

 # 6-bonus/lifx

-LIFX Wi-Fi LED Smart Lights are energy efficient LED lights that you control with your iPhone, Android, or a variety of Apps & Services
+LIFX Wi-Fi LED Smart Lights are energy efficient LED lights that you control with your iPhone, Android, or a variety of Apps & Services.
 This template deploys an <a href="https://azure.microsoft.com/en-us/services/functions/">Azure Function</a> written in NodeJS, enabling you to control your LIFX Wi-Fi LED Smart Lights with a simple GET/POST to a HTTP Trigger.

 # Table of Contents